nifunk/learning_event_triggered_control/README.md

       1. as well as the best model (during trainingtime)
       1. the model from every 50ths timestep
       1. 2 logging files.
 One of them shows the evolution of the reward over time "(TRAININGNAME...results.csv)", while the other one "(TRAININGNAME...bestmodel.csv)" depicts from which epoch the current best model has been obtained

-1. **also the following paths have to be adapted for training**
-   1. currently, there are 2 static paths set inside the "pposgd_simple.py" file.
-And one inside run_mojoco.py.
-It is proposed to search for the appearances of "/home/nfunk/Code_MA" in both of the files and replace them with the path where the repo actually has been installed (**this is only necessary for the training, for the evaluation of the files no paths have to be adapted**)

 1. **or if the models should only be evaluated**
    1. take a look at the readme inside the *eval_code* folder, how to evaluate the models